 Also, wear shoes that allow your feet to breathe.
 During the summer your feet can begin to sweat more due to higher temperatures.
-Allow some time for your shoes to air out, as bacteria tends to live in warm, moist areas.
-If possible keep an extra pair of socks to use in case your feet have been sweating for long periods of time.
+Allow some time for your shoes to air out, as bacteria tend to live in warm, moist areas.
+If possible keep an extra pair of socks to use in case your feet have been sweating for long periods.

 Tip 5: Let your feet get some air!

 Summertime is perfect for letting your feet see the light of day.
 Your feet just spent the whole winter bundled up from the cold, frigid weather they would like to enjoy the nice weather too!

 Your feet are more susceptible to infection and injury during the summer due to increased outdoor activities and warmer weather.
 Protecting your feet so you can enjoy your summer to the fullest is key!